 What is a Graduate Assistantship?

 A graduate assistantship is an academic award that carries a $6,000 stipend and a waiver of tuition and fees for the extent of the appointment.
 Graduate assistants are students who are matriculated and enrolled full-time in a graduate program.
-Graduate assistants work on campus twenty hours per week, September 1st to June 30th.
+Graduate assistants work on campus up to twenty hours per week, September 1st to June 30th.
+The Graduate Assistantship waiver may result in a reduction of individual student loan eligibility and/or increased tax liability.

 Applying for a Graduate Assistantship